 Timeline.
 The pre-proposal is to be presented to the supervisory committee at or near the completion of the Ph.D. course work.
-Once the committee approves the pre-proposal (see Appendix C for the Approval Form), the student will begin the writing comprehensive exam one week after the pre-proposal meeting and has three months to complete the comprehensive exam and submit it to all committee members.
+Once the committee approves the pre-proposal (see Appendix C for the Approval Form), the student will begin writing the comprehensive exam one week after the pre-proposal meeting and has three months to complete the comprehensive exam and submit it to all committee members.

 An oral examination is to be scheduled two weeks after committee members have received the final comprehensive exam.
-The purpose of the oral examination is to have the student clarify the proposal, justify the choices made in the comprehensive exam or article (e.g. Why not an alternative theory, methodology, or analyses?), and potentially to challenge the student to consider alternatives to what is presented in the comprehensive exam.
+The purpose of the oral examination is to have the student clarify the proposal, justify the choices made in the comprehensive exam or article (e.g., Why not an alternative theory, methodology, or analyses?), and potentially to challenge the student to consider alternatives to what is presented in the comprehensive exam.
+Students must be enrolled in a minimum of one appropriate graduate credit hour when the oral examination is held; this includes summer.

-A student may experience circumstances that make it difficult to finish his or her comprehensive exam within this time line (e.g. accident, severe illness).
+A student may experience circumstances that make it difficult to finish his or her comprehensive exam within this time line (e.g., accident, severe illness).
 In these rare circumstances, the student and the committee chair may apply for an extension by submitting a written request that (a) details the reasons for an extension and (b) proposes a new deadline to the Director of Graduate Studies for FHD and the School Director.
 The Directors will respond to the request in a timely fashion.

 Outcome.
 Students are to be informed of their performance immediately after the oral examination.
-The supervisory committee has a choice of four outcomes (See Appendix C for the Approval Form): (a) Pass (the student's work is acceptable; no additional work is required or very minor corrections are required, such as correcting discrete details or typographical errors); (b) Pass with Minor Revisions (the students' work is generally acceptable, but specific corrections are required, such as revising distinct sections of the proposal; students may be required to submit the revised document to the committee chair or the entire committee for approval within a timeframe specified by the committee); (c) Major Revisions (major revisions are required; students must submit the revised document to the entire committee for approval and a second defense meeting may be required); or (d) Fail (the student's performance is unacceptable).
+The supervisory committee has a choice of four outcomes (See Appendix C for the Approval Form): (a) Pass (the student's work is acceptable; no additional work is required or very minor corrections are required, such as correcting discrete details or typographical errors); (b) Pass with Minor Revisions (the student's work is generally acceptable, but specific corrections are required, such as revising distinct sections of the proposal; student may be required to submit the revised document to the committee chair or the entire committee for approval within a timeframe specified by the committee); (c) Major Revisions (major revisions are required; student must submit the revised document to the entire committee for approval and a second defense meeting may be required); or (d) Fail (the student's performance is unacceptable).

 If the committee requires either minor revisions or major revisions, the committee will specify what type of additional work will be required, the conditions under which the work will be completed (e.g., with or without consultation), the timeline for completing the work, and the outcome of the resubmission (e.g., whether the committee chair or entire committee will review the revision and whether a second meeting is required) in the form of a memo written by the committee chair to the student.
 The conditions outlined in the memo should be agreed upon and approved by all committee members.
 In most cases, remedial work is to be completed within three months.
 Under extenuating circumstances (as judged by the committee), the time to complete work may take longer, and in these rare instances, all remedial work is to be completed no later than one year from the date of the original examination.
-The supervisory committee must then pass judgment on the additional work and has the choice of two outcomes: (a) Pass (the student's work is satisfactory); (b) fail the student (the student's performance is unacceptable).
+The supervisory committee must then pass judgment on the additional work and has the choice of two outcomes: (a) Pass (the student's work is satisfactory) or (b) fail the student (the student's performance is unacceptable).